 As a solo PR person, I often spend my days in front of the computer working, by myself.
 But I’m really not alone.
 Facebook and Twitter have made sure that when I need a distraction (or when I don’t need one), they are there to help keep my finger on the pulse on what’s going on around me.

 And the Solo PR community is really like having an agency at my fingertips.
-(Thank you Kellye Crane) If you haven’t, check out the weekly Twitter chat (#solopr) Wednesdays at 1 PM ET.
-We’ll solve the problems of people world and have a good laugh at the same time.
+Through the resources created and the members-only Facebook page, we solve the problems of people world and have a good laugh at the same time.
 It’s like a virtual coffee break and I try not to miss it.

 But I need some “real life” breaks too.
 I get those by assembling some groups important to me from both my work and personal lives:

 First Tuesdays – is a group of past presidents of the local PRSA Chapter.
 We gather (you guessed it) the first Tuesday of each month for lunch at a casual lunch spot.
 I send an e-reminder the week before and we promise to talk about those who don’t attend.
 It’s a great way to hear what’s happening in our community from different perspectives.

 Master’s Lunch (okay, this one’s kind of fallen by the wayside) – This is the silo busting group.
 It’s a PR pro, web designer, strategic consultant and SEO expert who have lunch together once a month.
 We talk about what’s going on in our business worlds and how we can help each other.